An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: Introduction

 We investigate these hypotheses through three canonical problems.
 The Maximum Cut (MaxCut) problem is selected due to its known low-rank solutions, enabling assessment of the extension to low TT rank.
 The Maximum Stable Set problem \cite{Lovasz1979} is considered owing to its typically high-rank solutions, which pose challenges to traditional low-rank approaches.
 Finally, we examine the Correlation Clustering Problem's \cite{Bansal2004} relaxation introduced by \cite{Chaitanya2004}, which combines structures from MaxCut and Maximum Stable Set.

-In our experiments, the TT-based interior-point method solved large-scale problems with high accuracy while using limited computational resources.
+In our experiments, the TT based interior-point method solved large-scale problems {with good primal-dual accuracy, while runtime and memory remained favourable for many structured low- and moderate-rank instances}.
 Classical solvers such as SDPA \cite{Makoto2003} and SCS \cite{SCSSolver2016} perform well on small instances but struggle as problem size or dimensionality increases.
-The TT IPM, on the other hand, remains accurate and efficient for a range of problem sizes and moderate tensor-train ranks, showing strong potential for semidefinite programs that are challenging for traditional methods.
+The TT IPM, on the other hand, {reaches the largest reported dimensions in all three benchmark classes, including instances where SDPA and SCS have no completed run, and remains competitive on several higher-rank instances}, showing strong potential for semidefinite programs that are challenging for traditional methods.

 The rest of the paper is structured as follows.
 Section~\ref{sec:preliminaries} reviews the foundations of semidefinite programming together with the tensor-train decomposition framework.
-Building on this background, Section~\ref{sec:ttipm} develops the proposed TT-based interior-point method in detail, including the representation of decision variables, the formulation and solution of the KKT system within TT arithmetic, and a range of practical considerations essential for numerical stability and efficiency.
-Section~\ref{sec:conceptualisation} formalises the three benchmark problem classes, namely Maximum Cut, Maximum Stable Set, and Correlation Clustering, which are used to assess the method.
+Building on this background, Section~\ref{sec:ttipm} develops the proposed TT based interior-point method in detail, including the representation of decision variables, the formulation and solution of the KKT system within TT arithmetic, {the inexact-Newton and convergence analysis,} and a range of practical considerations essential for numerical stability and efficiency.
+Section~\ref{sec:conceptualisation} formalises the three benchmark problem classes, namely, Maximum Cut, Maximum Stable Set, and Correlation Clustering, which are used to assess the method.
 The computational study in Section~\ref{sec:comp_study} outlines the experimental setup and problem instance generation, followed by an extensive performance evaluation, with particular attention to the interplay between problem rank, TT rank growth, and solver efficiency.
 Section~\ref{sec:discussion} offers an interpretation of these findings, summarises the main contributions, and identifies promising avenues for further research.